bhardwaj-priya7/Swiggy_Food_Delivery_Analysis/README.md

 - Data cleaning and preprocessing required careful handling of null values and duplicates.
 Despite our best efforts, some inconsistencies in the source data might still exist.

 - The scope of this project was limited to a specific city or region, and the findings may not be universally applicable to all markets where Swiggy operates.

-### Impact on Project Scope
-- The challenges faced during data extraction and cleaning may have limited the volume of data we were able to process, potentially affecting the comprehensiveness of our insights.

-- The time-consuming nature of data extraction impacted the project timeline, which could have allowed for more extensive data exploration and analysis with additional time and resources.

-- While we made efforts to ensure data accuracy, the presence of inconsistencies in the source data might influence the precision of our findings.

-- The regional focus of the project means that the insights and location suggestions are specific to the chosen city or region and may not apply to other markets where Swiggy operates.
-Further analysis would be needed for broader applicability.

 ## Acknowledgments